-You can only use each key once.
+You can only use each key ONCE.
 When you’ve used your last key, you will no longer be able to sign transactions.
 This can not be stressed enough!

 Keys stay in the memory space of the XMSS object, which is destroyed the moment you close the wallet, browser window, or desktop application.

 This option allows you to create a wallet with varying tree size.
 In other words this controls the amount of signatures your wallet can use for transactions safely on the blockchain.

 Important: Record Your Private Keys!
+Do Not Lose Them!